StrictlyBusiness/fda-food-recalls/README.md

 Travis CI is configured to automatically deploy to Github Pages ([gh-pages](tree/gh-pages) branch) on all success commits to the `master` branch.
 Travis CI will use the environment variable `GH_TOKEN` to push to Github Pages (configured as a secure environment variable).

 If you would like to deploy directly from your local build, you can run `gulp deploy`.
 You must be using SSH keys for git/Github authentication.

+## Iterative Approach
+The compressed schedule of this effor had the team releasing updated every 1-3 days, customers were notified when new build completed and performed continous user testing.
+Daily stand up meetings were held to gather customer feedback and adjust the priorities of the backlog.